-Merridy Elphick is a nationally accredited mediator and also has many years practising in the area of Family Law as a senior solicitor and partner.
-Her wealth of experience and skills with regard to the nature of disputes in the Family Law area informs her practice to provide flexible and client focused solutions using the facilitative model mediation.
+Merridy Elphick is a nationally accredited mediator and an experienced senior solicitor and partner practising in Family Law.
+Her wealth of experience and skills regarding the nature of disputes in the Family Law area deliver flexible and client-focused solutions using the facilitative mediation model.

-Mediation can provide an alternative dispute solving mechanism to costly litigation in a timely manner.
+Mediation provides an alternative dispute-solving mechanism to costly litigation in a timely manner.
 It also provides the parties with the opportunity to retain a level of control over the outcomes available to them.

-Parties to a dispute under the Family Law Act (with a few exceptions) are required to make a genuine effort to resolve issues in dispute prior to commencing proceedings.
-Parties to parenting matters are generally required to attend Family Dispute Resolution in an attempt to resolve their issues prior to proceeding to Court.
+Parties to a dispute in Family Law matters (with a few exceptions) are required to make a genuine effort to resolve issues in dispute prior to commencing proceedings.
+Parties to parenting matters are generally required to attend Family Dispute Resolution to resolve their issues prior to proceeding to Court.

-In most circumstances, mediations can generally be organised quickly, at a time that is convenient to both parties.
-Sometimes, and where appropriate, mediations might allow the parties an opportunity to deal with the psychological, social and economic dynamics that often accompany and drive breakdowns in Family Law Matters.
+In most circumstances, mediations can generally be organised quickly and at a time that is convenient to both parties.
+Sometimes, and where appropriate, mediations might allow the parties an opportunity to deal with the psychological, social, and economic dynamics that often accompany and drive breakdowns in Family Law matters.

-Central to the facilitative model of mediation is that attendance at, and outcome of, mediation is completely voluntary.
-This voluntariness allows the parties to be somewhat more creative than what might otherwise be their options before a Court.
+Central to the facilitative model of mediation is that the parties’ attendance at, and outcome of, mediation is completely voluntary.
+The voluntary nature allows the parties to be somewhat more creative with their options than what might otherwise be possible if they are before a Court.
 Mediation also allows the parties the opportunity to focus on their future relationship and to create solutions to the problems they are experiencing.

-Mediation can be held before or after proceedings are commenced.
+Mediation can be held before or after proceedings have commenced.

 Family dispute resolution is a mediation model specifically designed around resolving issues concerning care arrangements for children.